FuturisticGoo/UnPYC/README.md

 ## How to use

 Currently, it's Windows only.
 Download the latest release here, unzip it and open the UnPYC.exe in the folder.
 The GUI is very straightforward.
 For most users, this will be the way to do stuff.

+This is an example of extracting a pyinstaller packaged .exe and decompiling the bytecode stored in it.

 ![Example Usage](https://raw.githubusercontent.com/FuturisticGoo/UnPYC/main/example/example.gif)